the New Drug…

 Facebook was off my mind completely and I was much more in tune with my life!

 I was going several weeks at a time without using social media and it felt great.
-To be completely honest, I actually had to force myself to log on sometimes and it was hard!
+To be completely honest, I actually had to force myself to log on sometimes!

 Because of this, I have seriously debated on just getting rid of social media altogether.

 With that said, I do have a handful of long-distance friends and relatives that like to contact me there.
 Plus, I use it for my business and connecting with other homeschool moms.
-So there it remains.
+So I hang on to it, but again I try to think of it as a tool more than an escape.

 While I’m back to logging in every day, it’s mostly for business purposes or chatting with a friend.
 I always, always limit my personal scrolling time — because if I’m honest, it’s super easy to get sucked back in!